omgmog/install-all-firefox/README.markdown

 - Complete rewrite from scratch! (see NEW FEATURES above)

 ## Update: 24/02/2012
-- Added support for Nightly / Aurora / Nightly UX
+- Added support for Beta / Aurora / Nightly / Nightly UX
 - Added groups ("all", "all\_past", "all\_future")
 - Added "current" alias for the current version
 - Add check for local 'bits' folder (if whole branch mirrored locally)